 - Takes day-to day-responsibility for e-safety issues and has a leading role in establishing and reviewing the school e-safety policy/documents. - Works with the Designated Child Protection Lead to address any Safeguarding issues.
-As detailed in our Child Protection and Safeguarding Policy. - Ensures that all staff are aware of the procedures that need to be followed in the event of an e-safety incident taking place. - Provides training and advice for staff. - Liaises with school ICT technical staff. - Receives reports of e-safety incidents and creates a log of incidents to inform future e-safety developments.
+As detailed in our Child Protection and Safeguarding Policy. - Is responsible for Smoothwall monitoring and filtering management in line with our Child Protection and Safeguarding Policy. - Ensures that all staff are aware of the procedures that need to be followed in the event of an e-safety incident taking place. - Provides training and advice for staff. - · Liaises with school ICT technical staff. - Receives reports of e-safety incidents and creates a log of incidents to inform future e-safety developments.